 Dr. Mistry is author of two major books and co-author and editor of a third.
 The first, Containing Missile Proliferation, is a comprehensive study of the Missile Technology Control Regime (MTCR) and its impact on 14 missile programs; it also analyzes the supply-side approach to nonproliferation.
 The second, The US-India Nuclear Agreement, offers the most detailed analysis of nuclear negotiations with India; it highlights the impact of domestic politics on nuclear diplomacy.
 The third is an edited volume, Enduring and Emerging Issues in South Asian Security, where he authored the leading chapters on US foreign policy interests in South Asia, ranging from strategic issues to democracy and development, and regional challenges in these areas.

-His current research projects examine regional nuclear challenges and the global arms control regime; the new dimensions of missile proliferation and missile defense; and US strategic relations with India and Pakistan and their implications for Asian security.
+His current research projects examine regional nuclear challenges and the global arms control regime; the new dimensions of missile proliferation and missile defense; and US foreign policy toward India, Pakistan, and the South Asian region and its implications for Asian security.

 PhD: University of Illinois, Urbana-Champaign (Political Science)